ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 That is, the KDC may not rekey the group at every membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
 The KDC may rekey the group after a minimum number of group members have joined or left within a given time interval, or after maximum amount of time since the last rekeying was completed, or yet during predictable network inactivity periods.

 However, this would result in the KDC not constantly preserving backward and forward security.
-In fact, newly joining group members could be able to access the keying material used before their joining, and thus could access past group communications.
+Newly joining group members could be able to access the keying material used before their joining, and thus could access past group communications.
 Also, until the KDC performs a group rekeying, the newly leaving nodes would still be able to access upcoming group communications that are protected with the keying material that has not yet been updated.

 The KDC needs to have a mechanism in place to detect DoS attacks from nodes constantly initiating rekeys (for example by updating their public key), such as removing these nodes from the group.